What's your name?

 Psychologically speaking, making a purchase with lingering questions can cause a huge mental burden for the shoppers.
 Psychologists call this cognitive dissonance.
 Basically, your shopper is torn: on one hand, they want to buy this product, and on the other, they have this nagging unanswered question.

 And even if they suppress this nagging question and place the order, this could backfire because now they have a weird negative feeling about the purchase (often shoppers don’t even remember what their question was, but they do remember the feeling it left them with).
-When they receive it the negative feeling might prompt them to return the order.
+This nagging negative thought might nudge them to return the item.

 Here’s the thing, most shoppers aren’t that motivated.
-They want to converse energy.
-It’s easier (for them) to assume the reason you don’t answer this question is because your product doesn’t have the feature.
+They want to conserve energy.
+It’s easier (for them) to assume the reason you don’t answer this question is that your product doesn’t have the feature.

 This is wrong.
 The job of a good marketer is to get into the head of their potential audience and anticipate the types of questions they may have.